pzmarzly/x11-input-supercharger/README.md

 ## Miscellaneous

-Entering/leaving scrolling mode changes keymap, which causes lag in Chromium-based browsers.
-Don't set the timeout too short.

-Some terminal emulators capture F13-F24 keys.
-Use VSCode built-in terminal or Yakuake.
+Konsole (terminal emulator) doesn't like having a key pressed when selecting.
+Use Gnome Terminal.

 The program grabs root X11 input device.

 The code is ugly, and the program sometimes crashes on shutdown (but doesn't seem to leave the system in broken state).

-KSysGuard shows the program uses 0-2% of CPU time on Intel i5 6300HQ.
+KSysGuard shows the program uses 0-1% of CPU time on Intel i5 6300HQ.

+If the program is unstable on your system, check out versions 0.2.x.
+They used text parser instead of X11 API.
+However, different keyboard grabbing solution was used back then, which caused lags in Chromium-based programs.
+See older tree for old README.

 ## Acknowledgements